 The Sofidel 2021 3SAwards on Monday 6 December 2021 may have been a virtual event, but its celebratory spirit was tangible and its message of supporting sustainability excellence in the supply chain, powerful.
-Michael Jones reports on an awards ceremony with a difference
+Future reports on an awards ceremony with a difference

 Timely, pertinent, and pragmatic, the overall theme of the fourth Sofidel Suppliers Sustainability Awards (3SAwards) hosted virtually on Monday 6 December 2021, was ‘Clean it up!’
 The tagline, ‘From a Clean Company to a Clean Living’, neatly encapsulated an international awards event that was created “to encourage, disseminate, enhance, and reward best practices and improvements” made by Sofidel Group’s suppliers in the field of social and environmental sustainability.
 The three past editions of the awards took place in Lucca, Italy (on the occasion of the Sofidel Group’s 50th Anniversary in 2016), in London, UK (2017), and in Columbus, Ohio, US (2018).

 The 2021 Awards saw suppliers from across Sofidel’s global supply chain submit projects that champion sustainability excellence for the consideration of a Technical Evaluation Committee comprised of representatives from UN Global Compact Network Italy Foundation, Sodalitas Foundation, SGS Italy, and WWF Italy.

 A serious message

 Keynote speakers at the 2021 3SAwards included political lobbyist and esteemed author on climate change policy, Tom Rivett-Carnac, and American climate change activist and author Katharine K. Wilkinson, one of Time magazine’s ‘15 Women Who Will Save the World’.